 Jez Butterworth’s 2009 tragicomedy Jerusalem, starring Mark Rylance as Johnny “Rooster” Byron, has long been heralded as among the greatest plays of the decade, if not century.
 So, does this feverishly anticipated revival – once again led by Rylance and Mackenzie Crook as sidekick Ginger, and directed by Ian Rickson – cement its place in theatre history?
 In short: hell yes.
 Like all great state-of-the-nation epics, it feels different, but just as potent, in this new context.
 It can certainly be...

 The Rooster is back.
 Ian Rickson's acclaimed production of Jez Butterworth's play Jerusalem returns to London's West End for a limited run, with original stars Mark Rylance and Mackenzie Crook reprising their roles.
-Jerusalem tickets are available on London Theatre now.
+Jerusalem tickets will be available on London Theatre soon.

 Johnny "Rooster" Byron is a wanted man.
 Local council officials want to serve him an eviction notice, his friends want his ample supply of alcohol and drugs, his son wants to take him to the county fair, and Troy Whitworth wants to settle a score.
 It's a lot for one man, living out in the woods in a caravan, to handle.
 How does The Rooster do it?

 Jerusalem first premiered at the Royal Court Theatre in 2009, in the downstairs Jerwood Theatre.
 Butterworth's play was an instant sell-out sensation and received critical acclaim.
 Rickson's production quickly transferred to the West End in 2010, then to Broadway in 2011, and then to the West End again later in 2011.
 Rylance and Crook played Johnny "Rooster" Byron and Ginger respectively in all four productions.
 The pair now return to those two legendary roles.